egin10/the_movies/README.md

 - You can run the project using command `flutter run android` or with shortcut key (`ctrl + f5`).
 - Enjoy!

+You can try the Application by download the apk from the release version (here)[]

 ---

 Egin10 🚀.